 Caregiver surveys include questions about the child, such as demographics, which are geared toward one child.
-The following guidelines (included in the Admin Guide) should be used:
+After discussion with the researchers, this was not changed in the revisions.
+Instead, the following guidelines (which are included in the Admin Guide) should be used:

-- If a caregiver comes to the center with multiple children, they should be asked to complete the survey with regard to the child of primary concern (i.e. involved in the allegation). - If multiple children are of equal concern (i.e. both children required full interviews), the caregiver should be asked to fill out a survey for each child, since the experience could be significantly different for one child compared to another. - Your center may also choose to use a random selection technique for families with multiple children when it is not feasible to complete multiple surveys. - One example commonly used in research settings is to select the child with the most recent birthday and fill out one survey using that child's demographics.
+- If a caregiver comes to the center with multiple children, they should be asked to complete the survey with regard to the child of primary concern (i.e. involved in the allegation). - If multiple children are of equal concern (i.e. both children required full interviews), the caregiver should be asked to fill out a survey for each child, since the experience could be significantly different for one child compared to another. - Your center may also choose to use a random selection technique for families with multiple children when it is not feasible to complete multiple surveys.
+In this case, one example commonly used in research settings is to select the child with the most recent birthday and fill out one survey based on that child's experience. - For the Follow-Up Survey, the caregiver should be reminded to complete the survey about the same child as the Initial Survey or if they did not complete the Initial Survey (or cannot recall which child they selected), the instructions above can be used again.